flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

 1. You can list the pods associated with your AKS Deployment with Kubernetes Command Line Client: </p>
-**kubectl** kubectl get pods </p>
+**kubectl:** kubectl get pods </p>

      It returns the list of pods associated with your deployment for instance:

         NAME                                    READY     STATUS    RESTARTS   AGE